Dave McClements: Club career

 On 31 January 2007 McClements was one of six players nominated in the shortlist for the Championship Young Apprentice Award Trophy.

 At the end of the 2006-07 season he signed a one-year senior deal with the club.
 On 17 October 2007 he joined Conference North club Hinckley United on a month loan, where he made two appearances.

 After spending most of the season as a regular in the reserve team, McClements was sent on loan to Northern Premier League Premier Division club, Buxton on 3 March 2008 for four weeks, but made just one appearance for the club.
 He failed to establish himself in the first team at Hillsborough and was released by Wednesday manager Brian Laws on 14 May 2008.

 In November 2008 McClements returned to Northern Ireland in a bid to resurrect his career and after spending time training with IFA Premiership club Coleraine, he signed for them on 14 November.

 However Mcclements found himself going out on loan to his first club Institute, and then Tobermore United who he is now who plays for.

 International career

 McClements has been selected for Northern Ireland at Under-17, Under-19 and Under-20 level.
-In February 2006 he was called up to the Under-17 squad for a friendly against Luxembourg Under-17's.
+In February 2006 he was called up to the Under-17 squad for a friendly against Luxembourg Under-17s.

-In October 2007 he was part of the Under-19 squad that played three matches in a min-tournament in Cyprus against the Under-19 teams from the host country, Austria and Slovakia.
+In October 2007 he was part of the Under-19 squad that played three matches in a mini-tournament in Cyprus against the Under-19 teams from the host country, Austria and Slovakia.

 In May 2008 he named in the Under-20 squad for friendlies against Luxembourg Under-20s and French club FC Metz.